ojas-chaturvedi/ojas-chaturvedi/README.md

 ## Looking Ahead

 - 🎓 I'm in the process of college applications and excited about the opportunities to further my education in computer science.
-- 💡 I'm eager to contribute to open source projects and collaborate with others who share my interests.
+- 💡 I'm eager to contribute to open-source projects and collaborate with others who share my interests.
 - 🔮 For a glimpse into what I'm planning next, check out my [Current & Future Projects](#current--future-projects) section below.

 ## Projects